 Read through some of our frequently asked questions below to find answers to common questions about applying and receiving your tax refund from mytaxrefund.co.nz.
 If you have any additional queries please feel free to contact us here.

 We will process your refund application typically within the same day as received and once all supporting information is received.
-Once all details are available in our experience, we can ususally get your refund requested and confirmed with the IRD that day and receive and pay out to you from our Trust Account within 3-5 working days of this.
+Once all details are available in our experience, we can usually get your refund requested and confirmed within 3-5 working days of this.

 We require a full application form to be completed, including the drivers licence details to be verified.
 If you do not have a drivers license then on the response page of your online application on our website (we will also send this link in an email to you) print out the information as provided on your online application, sign the form and date it and send it back to us with one of the other approved identification documents (as shown on the form).